 Article 5.
 Arabic and Islam are the official Palestinian language and religion.
 Christianity and all other monotheistic religions shall be equally revered and respected.
 The Constitution guarantees equality in rights and duties to all citizens irrespective of their religious belief.

 Comment: So, Israel is not be a Jewish state but "Palestine" is a Muslim state?
 Not only is that inconsistent, but it contradicts the 1947 U.N. partition resolution.

-Back to the present: a telephone poll of a representative sample of adult Israeli Jews in April 2007 asked this question:
+Back to the present: a telephone poll of a representative sample of adult Israeli Jews asks this question:

 Recently a law was proposed according to which every candidate for the Knesset must commit that he recognizes the existence of the State of Israel as a Jewish State.
 Are you for or against the proposed law?